Kartaverse/Kartaverse-Docs/docs/install.md

 ### <a name="standard"></a>Standard Install

-The KartaVR for Reactor atom packages dramatically simplify the process of setting up the panoramic 360&deg; compositing toolset in Fusion.
+The KartaVR for [Reactor](https://www.steakunderwater.com/wesuckless/viewtopic.php?f=32&t=3067) atom packages dramatically simplify the process of setting up the panoramic 360&deg; compositing toolset in Fusion.
 You can now do the full installation process without leaving Fusion once.

 ### <a name="win-install"></a>Windows 64-bit Install

 #### Step 1.

 **Step 1.**
-Use Reactor to install the content found in the `KartaVR` category.
+Use Reactor to install the content found in the `Kartaverse` category.

 **Step 2.**
 Open up the newly created KartaVR Macros, Scripts, Bin, and Docs folders to become accustomed to the new KartaVR toolset and what it offers: